Updated: Sep 6, 2021

 Do you like seeing accounts in order?
 Do you enjoy helping build successful and sustainable events?
 Are you passionate about Archaeology, Classics, History, and/or anything old and cool?
 Do you love money?
 If any of the above apply to you, then ArchSoc Treasurer may be the role for you.

 As a Treasurer, you’ll have to oversee memberships, set a budget for your termly events, and make sure your committee keeps to it.
-Apart from the broad money management, you also get to be part of a great committee and help out with ideas/events, while making sure our fabulous century-old society stays afloat!
-Not only do you get great experience with accounts and finance things, but you’ll also be able to masterfully interact with banks (trust me that’s always useful!!).
+Apart from the broad money management, you also get to be part of a great committee and help out with ideas/events while ensuring our fabulous century-old society stays afloat!
+Not only do you get great experience with accounts and finance things, but you’ll also be able to masterfully interact with banks (trust me, that’s always useful!!).
 Treasurer roles also look good on a CV, and it’s always fun working in and giving input to something you enjoy; what are you waiting for!?

 Don’t hesitate to send me (Maxime Bourdier) a message on messenger or an email (firstname.lastname@example.org) if you have any enquiries.

-The description of this role is very prosaic and as the name indicates it is about writing short blog posts such as this one.
-There is a space for a lot of creativity in these posts as they can cover any archaeology related topics from short reports after an interesting talk to interviews with students and professors working on certain fieldwork or some exciting papers found in our archive.
+The description of this role is very prosaic, and as the name indicates, it is about writing short blog posts such as this one.
+However, there is a space for a lot of creativity in these posts as they can cover any archaeology related topics from short reports after an interesting talk to interviews with students and professors working on certain fieldwork or some exciting papers found in our archive.

-It is worth mentioning that these positions are opened for anyone who is interested in archaeology in some way, therefore we also welcome students from archaeology unrelated subjects.
-Moreover, current members of the committee are willing to provide advice and guidance to anyone who is unfamiliar with ArchSoc but interested in a certain role.
-We are looking forward to all your applications!
+It is worth mentioning that these positions are opened to anyone interested in archaeology in some way.
+Therefore we also welcome students from archaeology unrelated subjects.
+Moreover, current committee members are willing to provide advice and guidance to anyone unfamiliar with ArchSoc but interested in a certain role.
+So we are looking forward to all your applications!